Harvey Slocum

-Harvey Slocum was then Construction Superintendent of the Bull Shoals Dam built between 1947 and 1951.
+Harvey Slocum was then hired as Construction Superintendent of the Bull Shoals Dam built between 1947 and 1951.

-Slocum joined the Bhakra Dam construction project as chief engineer in 1952 and imprinted on it his own distinctive style of working.
-He was a flamboyant personality who drove a current model powder blue cadillac convertible; not expected of an engineer in those times in India.
+Slocum joined the Bhakra Dam construction project as head supervising engineer of construction in 1952 and imprinted on it his own distinctive style of working.
+He was a flamboyant personality who drove a current model powder blue Cadillac convertible; not expected of an engineer in those times in India.
+He was also known as a stern disciplinarian.
+All officers and workers on the dorm were mandated to dress uniformly and historian Ramachandra Guha writes that Slocum "could not abide the sloth and inefficiency that was rampant around him".
 Many workers from the United States Bull Shoals Dam project joined Slocum on the construction of the Bhakra Dam.
 A small city was constructed to house the U.S. workers.
 Slocum died in New Delhi at age 74.